Skip to main content

 4. Run your Prompt

 Click on Run button (top right) or press Cmd + Enter or Ctrl + Enter to run your prompt.
 Within seconds, you will start seeing the model’s response streaming in the playground with the role Assistant.
 Run prompt Congratulations!
 You just ran your first prompt in Adaline.
-Read more about prompt iteration
+Next, run the Run your first evaluation quickstart to add evaluators that measure your prompt’s quality and performance.
+When Adaline has evaluators that match your prompt and production traffic, Improve cycles have stronger evidence for judging candidate prompt changes.
+Read more about Prompts